Keep going through winter

 Update on ‘Eco-Chic’ roses

-In our catalogue it’s easy to identify which of our roses are ‘Eco-Chic’, because each one has a little red ladybug alongside its description.
+In the Ludwig’s catalogue it’s easy to identify which of their roses are ‘Eco-Chic’, because each one has a little red ladybug alongside its description.
 These varieties have a good chance of surviving defoliating fungal diseases without spraying.
 The roses are such vigorous growers that even if there is some black spot on the leaves the new growth sprouts so quickly that it replaces the leaves that drop off before problems can occur.
 However, they still need nutrients and regular watering, like any other garden plant.
 Without this they will still grow and flower, but not reach the potential in size and overall performance

 • Antico Moderno: ‘Mushe Kirsh’, ‘Never Ending Story’, ‘Turning Point’, ‘Remember Me’